weiweisong415/Demo_DFFN_for_TGRS2018/README.md

 # Demo_DFFN
-The code implementation of our paper "Hyperspectral Image Classification With Deep Feature Fusion Network", 2018, TGRS.
+The code implementation of our paper "Hyperspectral Image Classification With Deep Feature Fusion Network", IEEE Trans.
+Geosci.
+Remote Sens, 2018.

 If you use this code, please kindly cite our paper:
 @article{song2018hyperspectral,